delphictruth/whenedenwaslost-01/src/site/notes/Scene Analysis/Oaths in Book XIII.md

 - [When Eden Was Lost (Ao3)](https://archiveofourown.org/works/19334440/chapters/45992584)
 # Oaths in Book XIII
-In **Book XIII**, [[Characters/Bastille Aurelius\|Ani Ren]] recites several snippets from different oaths and codes.
-In the beginning of the chapter, he switches back and forth through the different codes, as follows:
+In **Book XIII**, [[Characters/Bastille Aurelius\|Ani Ren]] chains together several snippets from different oaths and codes.
+In the beginning of the chapter, he switches back and forth through the different codes, typically linked through words or concepts.
 > There is no death.
 There is no death.
 There is the Force. ([[Library/Oaths/Code of the Jedi\|Code of the Jedi]])
 > Freedom in life.
 Purpose in death.
 There is no death.
 No death, no death, nodeath— ([[Library/Oaths/Gray Jedi Code\|Gray Jedi Code]])
 > Ashajontû kotswinot itsu nuyak.
 Wonoksh Qyâsik nun, wonokshqyâsiknun, WONOKSHOYÂSIKNUN— (*"Through victory, my chains are broken.
 The Force shall free me, theForceshallfreeme, THEFORCESHALLFREEME"*) ([[Library/Oaths/Code of the Sith\|Code of the Sith]])